MicrosoftDocs/query-docs/query-languages/m/m-spec-basic-concepts.md

 It is an error for an _exclusive-identifier-reference_ to refer to a variable that is not part of the environment of the expression that the identifier appears within.

-Inside a _record-initializer-expression_ or _let-expression_, it is an error for an _exclusive-identifier-reference_ to refer to an identifier that is currently being initialized.
+It is an error for an _exclusive-identifier-reference_ to refer to an identifier that is currently being initialized if referenced identifier is defined inside a _record-initializer-expression_ or  _let-expression_.
 Instead, an _inclusive-identifier-reference_ can be used to gain access to the environment that includes the identifier being initialized.
-If an _inclusive-identifier-reference_ is used in a context where there is no identifier being initialized, then it is equivalent to an _exclusive-identifier-reference_.
+If an _inclusive-identifier-reference_ is used in any other situation, then it is equivalent to an _exclusive-identifier-reference_.

 _inclusive-identifier-reference:_<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`@`  _identifier_